 Achievement System: The game has a large variety of internal achievements that grant Non-Combat EXP when completed.
 They're split in 2 categories, Trials and Records, with the former largely relating to the various sidequests and latter being mostly combat based.
 Only the latter carry over to New Game+, possibly because the former are more tied to the overall story progress and the latter generally have further stretching goals.

 Action Commands: Burst affinity.
-Occasionally in battle the player gets the opportunity to press a button to increase the team's tension and affinity, without major consequences besides the possible tension loss should the player fail.
-The same mechanic is also used to extend chain attacks, Dunban's "Blossom Dance" attack, and for triggering the visions in the final battle against Zanza.
+Occasionally in battle the player gets the opportunity to press a button to increase the team's tension and affinity, without major consequences besides a minor tension loss should the player fail.
+The same mechanic is also used in Dunban's "Blossom Dance" attack, and also to extend chain attacks, and for triggering the visions in the final battle against Zanza.

 Alliance Meter: A very simple one, but still counts.
-The more side quests you complete in each area, the higher the citizens' trust for you becomes.
-Higher trust allows you to trade for better items with the NPCs and unlocks more sidequests, some of which are necessary to unlock 2 extra skill trees for each character.
+The more Side Quests are completed in each area, the higher the citizens' trust becomes.
+Higher trust allows trading for better items with the NPCs and unlocks more sidequests, some of which are necessary to unlock 2 extra skill trees for each character.

 All There in the Manual: For most, Fiora's restoration from cyborg to Homs seems to come out of left field, but it is detailed in the Japan-only short story, Monad: The Secret Files.
 Luckily, someone translated it to English, which is posted here.

 And Man Grew Proud: The races living on Bionis and Mechonis thrived after the two titans killed each other in battle.
-In fact, they did even before they waged battle.
+Although is later revealed that they did long before they waged battle.

 Animation Bump: During the majority of the dialogue cut scenes, the game uses pre-recorded animations and the lip movement is reduced to open-close-mouth.
 The characters' faces are rather motionless, the camera angles are pretty simple, and the shots are a little static.
 However, in the more dramatic and spectacular ones, the characters become more expressive, both in face animations and body language, the lip movement is animated accordingly to the spoken lines (at least with the Japanese dub) and the shots become way more dynamic.